CLASSIC FM

 ACTING

-Zeb originally trained as an actor and has performed in BBC radio dramas with Simon Russell-Beale and Toby Jones.
+Zeb has performed in BBC radio dramas with Simon Russell-Beale and Toby Jones.
 He played Derek Nimmo in the story of the classic BBC comedy series All Gas and Gaiters and was the sinister librarian to David Warner’s Doctor Who for Big Finish Productions.
 In the short film, Mayday, starring Juliet Stevenson, he relayed the unfolding chaos of an earthquake in London.
 During the 2020 coronavirus lockdown he created celebriTEAS, a comedy podcast, impersonating his theatrical heroes to raise money for the Equity Benevolent Fund and Acting for Others which received praise from Williams’ biographer Russell Davies and from Stephen Fry.

 WRITING

 Zeb studied Creative Writing and Drama at UEA and has written for The Observer, Country Life and The Literary Review.
-In 2019, St Martin in the Fields commissioned him to rewrite the libretto for Vaughan Williams’ 1958 nativity pageant, The First Nowell, presented as a charity gala, casting BBC colleagues Dame Jenni Murray as God and Evan Davis as a Wise Man.
+In 2019, St Martin in the Fields commissioned him to rewrite the libretto for Vaughan Williams’ 1958 nativity pageant, The First Nowell, presented as a charity gala, playfully casting BBC colleagues Dame Jenni Murray as God and Evan Davis as a Wise Man.

 CHARITY

-He regularly supports the work of St Martin in the Fields with homelessness and, in 2017, hosted a gala auction of theatrical portraits of the Kenneth Branagh Theatre Company, raising over a hundred thousand pounds.
-The proceeds from his book Gaspard’s Christmas, will support St Martin-in-the-Fields in perpetuity, inspired by J.M.
-Barrie’s legacy of his Peter Pan royalties to London’s Great Ormond Street Hospital.
+He regularly supports the work of St Martin in the Fields (with homelessness) and, in 2017, hosted a gala auction of theatrical portraits of the Kenneth Branagh Theatre Company, raising over a hundred thousand pounds.

 COMMUNITY